dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 Now we're ready to start the assembly.
-Let's begin by running just steps 1 and 2 to demultiplex and filter the sequence data from the input data files we designated in the params file.
-This will create a bunch of new files in the ``project_dir`` directory, which we named `iptutorial`.
+Let's begin by running just steps 1 and 2 to demultiplex and filter the sequence data.
+This will create a bunch of new files in the ``iptutorial/`` directory.

 .. code:: bash